smitpate07/pdf-form-filler/README.md

 - PDF.co output URLs expire after 1 hour — the Download and Upload nodes must run immediately after the fill step.
 - Free plan supports up to 200 API credits/month — each form fill costs 21 credits for 1 page.
-- The workflow handles missing fields gracefully — if a sheet column has no value, that field is skipped
+- The workflow handles missing fields gracefully — if a sheet column has no value, that field is skipped.

 ## Video
 <div>